Vertexvis/vertex-web-sdk/packages/viewer/src/lib/model-views/readme.md

 ## Unloading a Model View

-The `unload` method removes any previously loaded model view and resets the scene to its initial state.
+The `unload` method removes any previously loaded model view and clears any loaded annotations.

 **Example:** Unloading the current model view.